zestplugins/ZestCompression/README.txt

 = How does Zest Compression improve website performance? =

 Zest Compression boosts website performance by efficiently compressing images uploaded to the WordPress media library.
 This reduction in image file sizes optimizes page loading times without sacrificing visual quality, leading to an enhanced user experience.

+= Is it possible to back up original images before compression? =

+Yes, Zest Compression includes an option to enable the backup of original images in a separate folder before compression.
+This provides a safety net for your media assets.

 == Screenshots ==